The 2040 General Plan is made up of two primary documents: Policy Document and Background Report.

 Table 1-1 shows how the elements of the Ventura County 2040 General Plan are organized to meet the requirements of state law.

-The Ventura County 2040 General Plan Policy Document is organized into 11 chapters: An Introduction, 9 elements, and a chapter containing County Area Plans.
+The Ventura County 2040 General Plan Policy Document is organized into 12 chapters: An Introduction, 9 elements, a chapter containing the County's Area Plans, and a chapter dedicated to definitions and acronyms found in the 2040 General Plan.
 The General Plan also contains three appendices.
 The following provides a brief description of each chapter and appendix in the 2040 Ventura General Plan Policy Document.
 The two- or three-letter acronym following each element’s name represents the letters used to refer to the goals and policies under that element.
 See Section 1.4 for further information on use of these acronyms.

 The Introduction chapter provides an overview of the General Plan and the process used to develop the 2040 General Plan.
 This chapter also includes a Reader’s Guide (Section 1.4) that provides useful information on how to read and use the goals, policies, and programs presented in each element.